Coronavirus Disease 2019 (COVID-19): Get the Facts on Symptoms and Prevention From Cynthia Snider, MD

 - Clean and disinfect frequently touched objects and surfaces.

-Visit the CDC's "How To Protect Yourself" page to learn more about how to protect yourself from respiratory illnesses, like COVID-19.
+Visit the CDC's "How To Protect Yourself and Others" page to learn more about how to protect yourself from respiratory illnesses like COVID-19.

 Q: What are the symptoms and complications of virus that causes COVID-19?